-The Company's main interest rate risk arises from cash and cash equivalents (savings account) and other current assets - term deposit, held with variable and fixed interest rates respectively.
+The Company's main interest rate risk arises from cash and cash equivalents (savings account), held with variable interest rates.
+The term deposit mentioned in the previous year's report matured in October 2023, eliminating any associated interest rate risk.
 The remainder of cash and equivalents do not earn interest.
-As at 31 December 2022 if interest rates had changed by + / - 2 basis points from year end rates with all other variables held constant, profit would have been \$476 higher or lower (2021: \$70).
+As at 31 December 2023, if interest rates had changed by + / - 2 basis points from year end rates with all other variables held constant, profit would have been \$124 higher or lower (2022: \$476).